2023 Budget

 I am prepared to pay more now and get the new and existing infrastructure dealt with before costs increase even more.
 I vote for the 3rd scenario with 5% rate increase.
 Thank you for making the report so easy to understand by using more visuals.

-Kathy asked about 1 year ago
+Kathy asked over 1 year ago

 Hi Kathy,